A fresher, fuller bodied Buddha Wood essential oil.

-There has been serious research in Australia into this plant for its potential in the building industry as a natural termite repellent in the last ten years.
+Over the past 10 years there has been serious research into the potential use of Buddah Wood by the building industry because of its natural termite resistance.
 The plant’s oil is also being researched by an Australian university for its anti-bacterial potential.

 There are recordings of indigenous people using this plant for its antibacterial qualities and to treat cuts and sores.